IBM/kif/docs/tutorial.md

 !!! note

     KIF data-model objects are immutable: once constructed, they cannot be changed.
-Also, data-model object identity is completely determined by the objects' contents: two data-model objects constructed from the same arguments are equal.
-Thus, `(stmt == stmt_alt) == True` above.
+Also, data-model object identity is completely determined by the object contents.
+This means that two data-model objects constructed from the same arguments will always test equal.
+For example, `(stmt == stmt_alt) == True` above.

 ### Vocabulary

 KIF comes with built-in vocabulary modules that ease the construction of entities in certain namespaces.
-For instance, instead of writing their full IRIs, we can use the convenience functions [`wd.Q`][kif_lib.vocabulary.wd.Q] and [`wd.P`][kif_lib.vocabulary.wd] from the Wikidata vocabulary module [wd][kif_lib.vocabulary.wd] to construct the items [Brazil (Q155)](http://www.wikidata.org/entity/) and [Argentina (Q414)](http://www.wikidata.org/entity/Q414) and the property [shares border with (P47)](http://www.wikidata.org/entity/P47) as follows:
+For instance, instead of writing the full IRI of Wikidata entities, we can use the convenience functions [`wd.Q`][kif_lib.vocabulary.wd.Q] and [`wd.P`][kif_lib.vocabulary.wd] from the Wikidata vocabulary module [wd][kif_lib.vocabulary.wd] to construct the items [Brazil (Q155)](http://www.wikidata.org/entity/) and [Argentina (Q414)](http://www.wikidata.org/entity/Q414) and the property [shares border with (P47)](http://www.wikidata.org/entity/P47):

 ```py
 from kif_lib.vocabulary import wd

 Brazil = wd.Q(155)
 print(Brazil)
 ```